Castle: Vampire Culture

-The television detective drama Castle explored a plethora of subcultures within New York City over the course of its eight seasons, including Steampunk, Real Life Superheroes, and zombies.
-While other contemporary crime procedurals have likewise entered seemingly strange worlds during their investigations into murder and mayhem, however, none have ever done so with the respect and objectivity that Castle has demonstrated.
+The television detective drama Castle has explored a plethora of subcultures within New York City over the course of its eight seasons, including Steampunk, Real Life Superheroes, and a horde of zombie enthusiasts.

-Castle then continues with his own psychological analysis of the community, helping Beckett – whose mother was murdered years earlier – place the phenomenon in a more personal perspective.
+He then place the phenomenon in a more personal perspective for Beckett, whose mother was murdered years earlier.
 “They probably had something happen to them when they were younger,” he slowly begins.
 “Maybe they saw their dog get hit by a car, attended an open casket funeral.
 A loss of a childhood friend.
 Or parent.
 Some people become vampires, some people become cops.”

 Joseph Laycock studied the vampire community in the United States at the turn of the twenty-first century and collected his observations in the 2009 book Vampires Today: The Truth about Modern Vampirism.
-His analysis is more detailed than Richard Castle’s self-proclaimed “Psychology 101,” giving equal consideration to those who “choose” the vampire lifestyle as well as others that consider themselves “awakened” to their true identities.
+His analysis is more detailed than Richard Castle’s self-proclaimed “Psychology 101,” giving equal consideration to those who “choose” the vampire lifestyle and those who consider themselves “awakened” to their true identities.

 “Real vampires typically do not feel that they made a choice to become a vampire – it is simply part of their nature and cannot be changed,” Laycock explains.
 “Lifestyle vampires are fascinated by the vampire of film and literature and seek to emulate this archetype.
 They usually wear black clothing and may also sport makeup, prosthetic fangs, or special contact lenses.”

-During “Vampire Weekend,” Richard Castle and Kate Beckett’s investigation into the death of Matthew Freeman leads them into the world of “lifestyle” vampires.
-In Vampires Today, Sebastiaan Tod van Houten, who played an instrumental role in the development of the real-world New York City vampire scene, describes the community as “a place where the gothic movement, vampire archetypes and aesthetics, horror, occult and fetish/BDSM could come together in one package.”
+During “Vampire Weekend,” Richard Castle and Kate Beckett’s investigation leads them into the world of “lifestyle” vampires.
+In Vampires Today, Sebastiaan Tod van Houten – who played an instrumental role in the development of the real-world New York City vampire scene – describes the community as “a place where the gothic movement, vampire archetypes and aesthetics, horror, occult and fetish/BDSM could come together in one package.”

-According to Joseph Laycock, not all self-proclaimed vampires are sanguinarian and drink blood, and the reasons differ in regards to those that do consume the liquid.
+According to Joseph Laycock, not all self-proclaimed vampires are sanguinarian and drink blood.
 “For many sanguinarian vampires, feeding is an erotic activity, while for others it is simply a necessary part of maintaining their health,” he writes in Vampires Today.

-The vampires on Castle appear to be of the fetish variety.
-Mistress Vixen, for instance, refers to the murdered Matthew Freeman as merely one of her many lovers, and her drinking of his blood the day before his death was a form of “making up” after an argument between the two of them.
-Further proof that Vixen and her followers are lifestyle vampires rather than the “awakened” variety is provided when the mistress tells Richard Castle and Kate Beckett that Freeman and his friend Daemon were creating a graphic novel about another New York City vampire.
+Mistress Vixen refers to the murdered Matthew Freeman as merely one of her many lovers, and her drinking of his blood the day before his death was a form of “making up” after an argument between the two of them.
+She also makes the distinction between lifestyle vampires like herself and coven and the “awakened” variety when she tells Richard Castle and Kate Beckett that Freeman and his friend Daemon were creating a graphic novel based on another New York City vampire.

 “Only the guy that they were basing it on was real and dangerous,” she explains.
 When Castle asks if she is referring to an actual vampire, Mistress Vixen replies, “He thinks he is.
 His name’s Morgan Lockerby.
 He was an original member of this coven but something happened to him.
 He lost all hold of reality, started believing that this was real.
 Now he only comes out at night and hangs out in the cemetery.
 It was just crazy.”